jeromecholewa/RepData_PeerAssessment1/PA1_template.md

 stepsPerDayFilled <- aggregate(movedataFilled$steps, by = list(date = movedataFilled$date), FUN = sum)
 names(stepsPerDayFilled)  <- c("Date", "Steps")
 ```
-We can now plot a similar histogram as before with the misssing data filled in:
+We can now plot a similar histogram as before with the missing data filled in:

 ```r
 cutpointsFilled  <- quantile (stepsPerDayFilled$Steps, seq(0,1, .1))